taranggg/Chillax/README.md

 5. **Video Calls:**
    - Click the camera/microphone buttons to join video calls
    - WebRTC enables peer-to-peer communication

+> ℹ️ Browsers often block autoplay with sound.
+If a new video appears paused, the host can click the play button once to start playback for everyone.

 ## 📁 Project Structure